This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a saucepan mix the cooked rice, 1 ½ cups milk, sugar and salt.
-Cook uncovered over medium heat for about 15-20 minutes until thick and creamy.
-Stir frequently to prevent the rice from sticking to the bottom of the pan
+• Bring to a low boil over medium heat, and cook uncovered, stirring frequently for 15-20 minutes or until thick and creamy.
+Stir frequently to prevent the rice from sticking to the bottom of the pan.

-• Whisk egg and remaining ½ cup of milk in a medium bowl.
-Add about 1 cup of the hot rice mixture to the egg while stirring.
+• In a medium bowl, whisk the egg with the remaining ½ cup of milk.
+Gradually add about 1 cup of the hot rice mixture to the egg while stirring.
+Add the egg mixture to the saucepan, stir in the raisins, and cook for 2 minutes more.

 • Serve warm and garnish with a sprinkle of nutmeg and cinnamon.